mrcnski/believeobey.live/_posts/2024-10-25-yeshua-taught-us-how-to-love.md

 {% include verse.html
 text="... showing loving kindness to thousands of those who **love me and keep my commandments**." verse="Deuteronomy 5:10"
 %}

+The beloved disciple confirmed this teaching:

+{% include verse.html
+text="**For this is loving God, that we keep his commandments.** His commandments are not grievous." verse="1 John 5:3"
+%}

 ### Be His Witness